Bentleyj/BeyondPhotography/README.md

 ### Day 56

 Added a Logarithmic Correction effect today which came out very weird.
-My problem is that my max brightness is 1.0 and I'm required to divide b the log of that value which, obviously, menas I'm dividing by 0 which isn't good!
+My problem is that my max brightness is 1.0 and I'm required to divide by the log of that value which, obviously, menas I'm dividing by 0 which isn't good!
 Kinda cool result in the end I guess!

+### Day 57

+Started doing some straight up drawing.
+Going to keep it simple at first by just doing a circle.
+I want to make more complex drawings soon!
+My plan is to build a up a lirary of shapes and then try to select interesting places to draw them.
+I'm using two smoothstep functions subreacted from one another to get this effect.